Overpressure ammunition: Standards

 In the United States, standards related to arms and ammunition are maintained and published by the Sporting Arms and Ammunition Manufacturers' Institute (SAAMI), which publishes standard internal pressures of calibers, formerly measured in copper units of pressure and currently in psi based on piezoelectric instrumentation.
-Official +P pressures are established by the SAAMI for certain cartridges; in general the +P pressure is approximately 10% higher than the standard pressure (see chart below).
-SAAMI does not have a +P+ pressure standard, but this indicates a pressure higher than the +P loading, approximately 25% higher than the standard pressure.
-In both cases this is below the pressure of a proof test cartridge.
+Standard +P pressure limits are established by SAAMI for certain cartridges; in general the +P pressure is approximately 10% higher than the standard pressure (see chart below).
+SAAMI does not have a +P+ pressure standard, but this indicates a pressure that is not SAAMI standard and may be higher than the +P loading. +P+ ammunition is ammunition that is not held to meet a SAAMI pressure standard.
+It is usually is loaded to a higher velocity than its +P counterpart and whether that involves a higher peak pressure or not depends on the powder charge used.
+Some examples have been measured to produce less pressure than +P, while others are higher than the +P standard pressure.
+In both cases, pressure is kept below that of a proof test cartridge.
 Proof pressures are established by the SAAMI, as a percentage of the working pressure, so this places an upper bound on the +P+ pressures of 30–40%.
 By way of comparison, magnum calibers may be loaded to nearly twice the pressure of the rounds from which they were derived.
 Overpressure rounds are commonly defensive rounds and are loaded by police and others in need of maximum power in a compact firearm.
 Accordingly, most overpressure rounds are hollow points or other types of expanding ammunition.

 "Higher pressure" is not the same as "high pressure"; +P cartridges are generally loaded to pressures far below those typically found in magnum cartridges.
 The +P standard is designed so that if a shooter were to accidentally use a +P cartridge in a non +P rated firearm, the chance of a one-time explosive failure is minimal as long as the gun was in good physical condition.
 Repeated firing of +P ammunition in a gun not rated for it will drastically speed mechanical failure of the gun, however, and so it should only be used in firearms designated by the manufacturer as safe for +P use.